-In May, we broke ground on our new Community Kitchen, which will occupy 28,000 square feet of space behind our distribution center on Mt.
+In May, we broke ground on our $4.9 million Community Kitchen, which will occupy 28,000 square feet of space behind our distribution center on Mt.
 Read Boulevard.
 Once construction is complete this fall, state-of-the-art equipment will be installed and we can begin focusing on three critical program areas: Serving more healthy meals for children, enhancing our Value-Added Processing operations, and creating a sustainable culinary workforce training program.

 Having everyone at Foodlink finally under one roof will enable us to strengthen our organizational culture and commitment to a healthy, hunger-free community.